ekliloriakhil/ekliloriakhil/README.md

 - 👋 Hi, I’m @ekliloriakhil
-- 👀 I’m interested in Coding with Javascript and PHP
+- 👀 I’m interested in Coding with Javascript and Python
-- 🌱 I’m currently learning Laravel 8
+- 🌱 I’m currently learning python and CEH
-- 💞️ I’m looking to collaborate on PHP projects

 <!---
 ekliloriakhil/ekliloriakhil is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.